mydogjavascript/final_project/README.md

 #### Team JavaScript plans to use class sessions to collaborate along with using office hours and tutoring to guide through the project in its entirety.

+## Data Choice

+#### Team JavaScript wanted to work with data that was relevent to anyone.
+Crash data is relevant to any driver, any parent with children who have earned their driver license, and anyone who uses public roadways.
+This data included factors we had a general interest in to include age and sex of injured individual, airbag deployment, seatbelt usage, and year of vehicle.
+This data allows us to learn more about crash safety.
+We are also looking forward to making connections to injury severity and vehicle specifications and driver/passenger attributes.

 ## Google Slide Presentation Link